randy3k/R-Box/README.md

 - The R Extended Syntax has been merged to Sublime Text.
 R-Box is no longer shipping a copy of it.
 Use the syntax `R` comes with Sublime Text.

-- I am working on the next iteration of R-Box - RIDE at https://github.com/REditorSupport/sublime-ide-r.
-RIDE depends on the [language server protocol](https://github.com/tomv564/LSP) and is now only recomended for advanced users.
+- I am working on the next iteration of R-Box - `R-IDE` at https://github.com/REditorSupport/sublime-ide-r.
+R-IDE depends on the [language server protocol](https://github.com/tomv564/LSP) and is now only recomended for advanced users.

 ## Features highlight!